askalione/Structr/wiki/Abstractions/Extensions/Abstractions-StringExtensions.md

 ## Contains

 Returns a value indicating whether a specified string occurs within this string, using the specified comparison rules.
-Method could be usefull to projects prior to .net standard 2.1.
+Method could be useful to projects prior to .net standard 2.1.
 Similar method added to `string` in .net standard 2.1.

 ```csharp
 var result = "QwErTy".Contains("wert", StringComparison.Ordinal) // false